We're on a mission to make the world's power 100% green, as quickly as possible.

-We've begun buying our own green generators: two wind turbines, one in East Yorkshire and one in South Wales – and that's just the start.
+We've begun buying our own green energy generators: two wind turbines, one in East Yorkshire and one in South Wales – and that's just the start.

 Through the Octopus Fan Club, communities who live closest to our #1 Fan and #2 Fan get their power up to 50% cheaper when the wind picks up.

 Want a wind turbine on your land?
 We match-make willing landowners with enthusiastic communities who want their own green electricity source.
 Understand more about how wind power is the future of UK energy and learn how you can be a part of it.Find out more

 Ofgem approved renewable energy certificates

-Official certificates such as 'Renewable Energy Guarantee of Origin' (REGO) certificates are crucial in the UK's energy system – used by all green suppliers to certify and track the renewable power flowing through the nation's wires, and give funding directly to UK green producers.
+Official certificates such as 'Renewable Energy Guarantee of Origin' (REGO) certificates are crucial in the UK's energy system – used by all greener energy suppliers to certify and track the renewable power flowing through the nation's wires, and give funding directly to UK green producers.

 We buy enough of these alongside energy on the open market to cover all our customers' energy, which pumps even more investment into UK renewable generation.